 If you click the message or the notification icon to activate the plugin, Firefox will prompt you with these options:

-- Allow: Activates Flash only for a single visit.
-To automatically activate Flash for all future visits to that site, check the Remember this decision checkbox.
+- Allow: Activates the plugin on the website, only for a single visit.
+To automatically activate the plugin for all future visits to that site, check the Remember this decision checkbox.

-- Don't Allow: Dismisses the notification prompt without activating Flash.
+- Don't Allow: Dismisses the notification prompt without activating the plugin.

 If you click to activate and allow the plugin, the missing content will load normally.
 (If it doesn't, click the reload button in the toolbar to reload the page and try again.)